 Dytham C. 2003.
 Choosing and Using Statistics a Biologist’s Guide 2nd Edition.
 Oxford: Blackwell Publishing.
 248pp.

 Everitt BS, Hothorn T. 2006.
 A handbook of statistical analysis using R. Chapman & Hall.
 304 p.

-Festing MFW, Overend P, Gaines Das R, Cortina Borja M, Berdoy M. 2002.
+Festing MFW, Overend P, Cortina Borja M, Berdoy M. 2016.
 The Design of Animal Experiments.
 Reducing the use of animals in research through better experimental design 2nd Edition.
 London: Sage Publications Ltd. 135p.